kazu728/aoj/README.md

 # Algorhythm-learning
- - This reository is for my learing
+ - This reository is for my learning

 ### Data Struccture
 - [X] Stack